timholds/font-familiarity/README.md

 Make sure that the metrics look right and wandb
 [  ] Get a sweep working on colab

-[ ] get the flask app to launch for the frontend using the model and class embeddings [ ] make a simple frontend that is capable of taking in images of fonts and returning out similar fonts
+[ X ] get the flask app to launch for the frontend using the model and class embeddings [ ] make a simple frontend that is capable of taking in images of fonts and returning out similar fonts
 [ ] make a pretty frontend - maybe pay someone or ask conor
 [ ] start generating data augmentations
-metrics are a clusterfuck right now. i really want probably 12 metrics right now, the most important being test validation

 [ ] make the validation dataset smaller
 [ ] add back model saving during the epochs instead of just at the end. i think there is a bug rn such that it saves the network state after the last epoch regardless of whether that's the best model or not.
 [ ] write a script to run to generate class embeddings using the training data after generating and saving the best train model so i can have multiple models saved and each of them can generate their own class embeddings
 [ ] figure out what data format to store the class embeddings in so that they can be used inside a flask app
 [ ] figure out how a flask app is supposed to work
+[ ] once the website it live, would be nice to be able to save the font images people are uploading so we can get a better idea of what kind of data augmentations to do

 # Training experiments